 Cepeda, the team’s star first baseman, had been playing the past few years with a sore right knee.
 He continued to hit, averaging 32 home runs, 107 RBI and a .309 average over his first seven big league seasons.
 (He later suggested that he foolishly kept playing on the knee because Dark doubted his injury.)
 When Cepeda showed up at camp in 1965, playing under new manager Herman Franks, the swelling and pain in his knee had become unbearable, and he ended up playing just six games in the field the entire season, along with 27 pinch-hitting appearances.
 Franks moved McCovey back to first base, and the slugger responded with a great comeback season, 39 home runs and a .276 average.
 This was an offensive-starved era, making McCovey’s statistics especially impressive.
 He finished second in the league in homers and walks (88), and in the top five in on-base percentage and slugging percentage.
 The Giants remained in the pennant race until the last weekend of the season before losing to a Dodger team that won 15 of its final 16 games.

-McCovey responded in 1966 with what had now become a standard McCovey season—36 home runs, 96 RBI, a .295 batting average—finishing fourth in the league in on-base percentage (.391) and second in slugging (.586).
+McCovey responded in 1966 with what had now become a standard McCovey season — 36 home runs, 96 RBIs, a .295 batting average — finishing fourth in the league in on-base percentage (.391) and second in slugging (.586).
 McCovey was playing in a league filled with all-time great players, and he was holding his own with all of them.
-As proof, he batted cleanup in the 1966 All-Star game, behind Mays, Roberto Clemente, and Henry Aaron in the batting order.
-In 1967 he had to miss time throughout the season because of his sore knees, but he still finished with 31 homers, 91 RBI and a .276 average in 135 games.
+As proof, he batted cleanup in the 1966 All-Star Game, behind Mays, Roberto Clemente, and Henry Aaron in the batting order.
+In 1967 he had to miss time throughout the season because of his sore knees, but he still finished with 31 homers, 91 RBIs, and a .276 average in 135 games.
 The Giants finished in second place for the third straight season, though this time the race did not go to the last weekend.

 In March 1969 he appeared on the television show “The Dating Game,” and he and his selected date won a trip to Europe, deferred to after the season.
 In celebration, he went out and had his best year yet, cementing his reputation as baseball’s best hitter.
 Along with his league-leading 45 home runs and 126 RBI, he hit .320 with 121 walks, leading the league with an extraordinary .453 on-base percentage and .656 slugging percentage.
 He was intentionally walked 45 times, a new major league record.
 McCovey did not think the new pitching mound had any effect.
 "The mound looks just as high to me,” he reported.
 “Even before all this came up, the mounds varied in different parks.
 There was no conformity, and I'll bet it's the same this season.
 All they really had to do to improve hitting was to eliminate the spitball.
 If they had truly banned the spitter this season they wouldn't have to lower the mound or shrink the strike zone."23